Why becoming a virtual assistant could be a good career move

 A few sign up on virtual assistant firms such as:

-• 99 Designs: This site allows designers to choose which industry, style and project they’d like to work on.
-They’re then paid within 3 business days after the project is done.
+• 99 Designs: This site allows designers to choose which industry, style, and project they want to work on.
+They’re then paid within three business days after the project is done.

-• Toptal: Developers and creatives go through a rigorous screening process before joining Toptal.
+• Toptal: Developers and creatives undergo a rigorous screening process before joining Toptal.
 They only hire the top 3% of the virtual assistant candidates who apply monthly.
-This may seem daunting, but if you have a proven track record and you know your stuff, you can join this exclusive network that only caters to known brands.
+This may seem daunting.
+However, you can join this exclusive network if you have a proven track record and know your stuff.
+It only caters to known brands.

 Most specialist VAs prefer to work for global clients by signing up on freelance job boards, in particular: